Eigenfocus/eigenfocus/README.md

 - Dynamic columns aren't just "Trello lists": they are true projections from your issues and can represent many things: a status, a label, a person...

 Coming next:
-- Grid View
+- Grid View (In alpha testing)
+- Issue relationships
+- Custom fields
 - Timesheet analytics
-- Custom fields
+- Timeline view

 <br/>